EarthAkkharawat/Modeling-global-warming/README.md

 <img src="./assets/temp_variation.jpg">
 </div>

-A continually decrease in standard deviation would suggest that temperature variation is getting narrower over these years.
+A standard deviation graph over these years might suggest that temperature variation is fluctuate in a downward trend.